When I was a sophomore in college, I tried to do something I wasn’t sure I could do.

 Every morning, I woke up at 5am to jump rope in sweats.
 It was exhausting, but the only way I stood a chance was to cut weight.

 When the first fight came, I was trembling.
-I wasn’t ready.
-Even though I’d been cutting weight, the guy was bigger than me (taller at least).
+I didn't feel ready.
+Even though I cut weight to be more competitive, my oponent was bigger than me.
 It seemed, at that moment, I had committed to nothing more than getting my face knocked in.

 The bell rang and the fight started.